kanorado23/PyScripts/README.md

 # PyScripts
-'''home for all the python scripts use all the time for directory searches, file manipulations'''
+'''home for python scripts use all the time for directory searches, file manipulations'''